webcc/cassandra-jpa/README.md

 | from | q  | q:string |   |
 | where | q, [limit:Number] , [orderBy:String], [allowFiltering:boolean]  | q:string |   |

-## Extending and Contributing
+## Extending

 ### DefaultRowInterceptor

-The Default Row Interceptor is the defaul - abstract way that jpa maps the entity field to cassandra rows depending on the field type defined in MetaModel.
-For the moment the following types are supported:
+The `DefaultRowInterceptor` is the defaul and abstract way that jpa maps the entity field to cassandra rows depending on the field type defined in MetaModel.
+The following types are supported:

 - uuid mapped to require('cassandra-driver').types.TimeUuid
 - timeuuid mapped to require('cassandra-driver').types.TimeUuid
 - text mapped to JSON.stringnify string
 - varchar mapped to JSON.stringnify string
-- list<text>" mapped to array of JSON.stringnify
+- list<text> mapped to array of JSON.stringnify
 - list<timeuuid> mapped to array of require('cassandra-driver').types.TimeUuid

 The ones not listed are kept as they are, i.e. native support like string, Map etc...

-The DefaultRowInterceptor can be easily extended and overrided.
+The `DefaultRowInterceptor` can be extended and overriden.

 ## TODO Features